 Challenge And Conflict

 Every great adventure arises from conflict.
 A conflict is a series of challenges that stand between your character and their goals.
 These challenges can take any form imaginable; from mountains to climb, creatures to fight, storms to weather, enemies to confront, or truths to reveal.
-Whatever the nature of the specific challenge, in order to engage with it in a game, it needs to be formalized and made quantifiable.
-This allows you, the Director, and the other players to rigourously and fairly determine the outcome of the challenge and describe the results so play can progress and the adventure can continue.
+Whatever the nature of the specific challenge, in order to engage with it in a game it needs to be formalized and made quantifiable.
+This allows the Director and the other players to rigourously and fairly determine the outcome of the challenge and describe the results so play can progress and the adventure can continue.